organisciak/dissertation/document/2_litreview.md

 Second are complex tasks, such are open-source software development.
 Finally, they suggest creative tasks.
 An examples would be a system like MyStarbucksIdea, where people suggest changes they would like to see at the coffee chain Starbucks.
 Since @schenk_crowdsourcing_2009 focus on crowdsourcing when there is a client, usually a corporate client, they do not consider the wider space of creative crowdsourcing tasks.

+Another view that touches on the nature of the contribution is _creative_ versus _reactive_.
+In the former, new intellectual products are created.
+With reactive work, the work is a reaction or interpretation of an existing information object: reviews, ratings, encoding.
+This is the view that this study takes in focusing on descriptive crowdsourcing, where the crowd is teaching us about existing objects.

 #### Subjective vs. Objective Crowdsourcing